hall-lab/speedseq/README.md

 	sudo scp -r bin/* /usr/local/bin/
 ~~~~~~~~~~~~~~~~~~

-For alternative installations, release issues, and unmentioned dependencies, please consult the tool website/creator.

 ####2.)
 BWA

 ``bwa`` can be installed and used by ``speedseq`` with the following commands: